LisKorzun/learning-js__from-scratch-to-expert/seminar_16/lecture/example_simple_withGulp/README.md

 :exclamation: Please, update config for your Firebase project in `app/js/init.js` file

-:grey_exclamation: Be sure that you installed Gulp and Firebase globally:
+:grey_exclamation: Be sure that you have installed Gulp and Firebase globally:

 ```
 npm install -g gulp